Dolman House (Boys Years 6 – Year 10)

 Mrs Hall studied Ancient History and Archaeology at The University of Liverpool, followed by her PGCE at the University of Southampton and more recently the BSA Certificate Course in Pastoral Care and Boarding Management at Roehampton University.

-As well as her whirlwind toddler, Mrs Hall lives at Orchard House with her husband (and their significant collection of lego, model ships and teddy bears).
+Mrs Hall lives at Orchard House with her husband and two children (and their significant collection of lego, model ships and teddy bears).
 Mr Hall also works at Pocklington School as History Teacher, amongst other roles.
 He shares Mrs Hall's passion for and dedication to boarding at Pocklington, having also worked as Resident Tutor in Dolman House from 2013-2015.

 Resident Boarding House Tutor: Miss E N Kendra